 Your hike starts with a huge climb up from Seiad (as is typical of Northern California towns along the PCT) – be sure to watch for poison oak on the way up (poison oak does not grow about 5,000 ft / 1,524 m).

-Assuming you wish to continue, head south towards some of best known parts of Northern California’s PCT: the Marble Mountain Wilderness, the Russian Wilderness, and the Trinity Alps Wilderness.
+Assuming you wish to continue, head south towards some of the best-known parts of Northern California’s PCT: the Marble Mountain Wilderness, the Russian Wilderness, and the Trinity Alps Wilderness.

 After 148.2 mi / 238.5 km of hiking, the trail intersects Highway 5 (PCT 1,498.7) just after descending through Castle Crags.
 Here you can resupply at either Castella (2 mi / 3.2 km SW of the PCT 1498.7), Dunsmuir (a town 5.5 mi / 8.9 km N of PCT 1,498.7 on Highway 5), or Mount Shasta (13.2 mi / 21.2 km N of PCT 1,498.7 on Highway 5).
 Castella is the easiest of the three to reach and has Ammirati’s Market next to the post office (open daily 8-9).